Conductor and Artistic Director

 Member of Actor's Equity Association, Worked with Missouri Repertory Company, Master of Fine Arts in Acting and Directing, Studied at the Conservatory of Music, University of Missouri-Kansas City.
 Sang in Madrigals at UMKC and in Candide and Sweeney Todd with Kansas City Lyric Opera.
 Sang with the Salt Lake Oratory Choir, student soloist with Utah Opera Company at Southern Utah University.

 Native of Idaho Falls with a Bachelor of Music in Choral Education and a Master of Music in Vocal Performance.
 Northwest finalist in 1982 for The Metropolitan Opera Auditions.
 Teaches choral music at Hillcrest High School, has a large private voice studio, and is sought after as an accompanist.
-Married, with two children, and two grandchildren.
+Two children, and two grandchildren.

 Kristine Blaess - former member